H7O/DB2RestAPI/README.md

-# Database-to-Rest API
+# Automatic Database-to-REST API converter and publisher

-This is a sample solution that shows how to create a REST API from a database with DB-first approach.
+A no-code solution that automatically converts your SQL queries to RESTful APIs without API coding knowledge.

-All you need to have is knowledge in writing SQL queries and you'll hopefully be on your way building safe and secure REST APIs in minutes.
+All you need to have is knowledge in writing basic SQL queries and you'll hopefully be on your way building safe and secure REST APIs in minutes.

-You can expand on this solution to add more features like authentication, authorization, logging, etc..
+And although not required, but if you happen to be a .NET developer, you can expand on this solution to add more features / customizations of your liking.

 However, for public APIs or B2B APIs with API keys, you can use this solution as is.
-You'll be surprised how easy it is to build a REST API from a database using this approach.
+You'll be surprised how easy it is to build a REST API from a database using the DB-First approach offered by this solution.

 ## How to use